JBKC/Always-On-Health-Monitor/README.md

 Get good supervised HR estimate by training on the PPG-Dalia dataset, by recreating KID-PPG architecture (2024) - https://arxiv.org/abs/2405.09559

 ## STEP 2
-Add in activity detection as in PPG Dalia (walking, sitting etc)
+Add in activity detection as in PPG Dalia (walking, cycling, etc)

 ## STEP 3
 Use trained model to run realtime inference using Adafruit PPG and accelerometer sensors